timmyomahony/django-pagedown/README.md

 ![Screenshot of Django Admin with Pagedown initialised](https://github.com/timmyomahony/django-pagedown/blob/master/django-pagedown-screenshot.png?raw=true "A screenshot of Pagedown in Django's admin")

+## Requirements

+The widget has been vastly simplified so that it's easier to drop-into your projects and easier to customise.
+Version >= 2.0.0 requires Django 2.1.0 or above.

 ## Installation

 1. Get the code: `pip install django-pagedown`